-New to the World Cup circuit in 2012, Kearney has proven his mettle with impressive Nor-Am finishes, including a whopping eight top-ten finishes in 2012.
-His World Cup fifth-place finish at Valmalenco, Italy is proof that this versatile cross athlete has lots of podiums to clean up in the years to come.
+New to the World Cup circuit in 2012, Kearney proved his mettle with impressive Nor-Am finishes, including a whopping eight top-ten finishes in 2012.
+His World Cup fifth-place finish at Valmalenco, Italy was proof that this versatile athlete has lots of podiums to clean up in the years to come.

 OFF THE SNOW

 FIS WORLD CUP